-Use your solar oven as a food dehydrator to make apple chips.
+Use your solar oven as a food dehydrator to make homemade, healthy baked apple chips.
 Food dehydrators can be noisy and cost money to operate.
 Use your silent solar oven as a free-to-use food dehydrator and save money preserving the apple harvest.
 Plus, you can do small batches all throughout the year to always have healthy snacks on hand.

 If you’d like to learn more about various methods of outdoor, off-grid cooking be sure to check out our book, The Do It Yourself Homestead!
 With 400 pages of homesteading information, presented on four different levels of homesteading experience, you’re bound to find something you’ll enjoy!

 >>>---For however long the crisis lasts, we have a special offer for you!---<<<<

 Although you can still buy the print version of The Do It Yourself Homestead on Amazon,

 why not take us up on this very special offer for the E-version of the book?!